GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-22-thank_you_eol.md

 ---
 layout: post
-title: "Thank you EOL!"
+title: "Gracious gift from Encylopedia of Life"
-date: 2015-04-28 15:41:03
+date: 2015-04-22 15:41:03
 categories: gna eol
 ---

-[Encyclopedia of Life][eol] folks made a truly glorious present to Global Names consisting out of many Dell 710 computers which were used for running EOL at Harvard.
-Now, when site moved to Smithsoninan EOL donates some of these computers to GN, and 10 of them are already at [Marine Biological Laboratory][mbl] waiting to be plugged to internet and electricity.
+[Encyclopedia of Life][eol] folks made a truly glorious present to Global Names consisting out of several Dell 710 servers which were used for running EOL at Harvard.
+Now, when site moved to Smithsoninan EOL donates some of these computers to GN, and 10 of them are already at [Marine Biological Laboratory][mbl], waiting to be plugged to internet and electricity.
 Another truly amazing gift from EOL is 14 100gb hard drives which will run GN databases.